 6.1.3.22 AF session with required QoS

 The AF may request that a data session to a UE is set up with a specific QoS (e.g. low latency or jitter) and priority handling.
-The AF can request the network to provide QoS for the AF session based on the service requirements with the help of a QoS reference parameter which refers to pre-defined QoS information.
-In addition to the QoS reference, the AF may provide individual QoS parameters associated to the Flow Description.
+The AF can request the network to provide QoS for the AF session based on the service requirements with the help of a QoS Reference that refers to pre-defined QoS information.
+Instead of QoS Reference, the AF may provide individual QoS parameters associated to the Flow Description.

-a) When the AF provides only a QoS reference to determine the QoS parameters but no QoS parameters:
+a) When the AF provides only a QoS Reference to determine the QoS parameters but no QoS parameters:

-- When the PCF authorizes the service information from the AF and generates a PCC rule, it derives the QoS parameters of the PCC rule based on the service information and the indicated QoS reference parameter.
+- When the PCF authorizes the service information from the AF, it generates a PCC rule by deriving the QoS parameters of the PCC rule based on the service information and the indicated QoS Reference.

 NOTE 1: A SLA has to be in place between the operator and the ASP defining the possible QoS levels and their charging rates.
 For each of the possible pre-defined QoS information sets, the PCF needs to be configured with the corresponding QoS parameters and their values as well as the appropriate Charging key (or receive this information from the UDR).

-- The AF may change the QoS by providing a different QoS reference parameter while the AF session is ongoing.
+- The AF may change the QoS by providing a different QoS Reference while the AF session is ongoing.
 If this happens, the PCF shall update the related QoS parameter sets in the PCC rule accordingly.

-b) When the AF provides individual QoS parameters:
+b) When the AF provides individual QoS parameters instead of QoS Reference:

-- The AF provides the following QoS Parameters associated with the Flow Description.
+- The AF provides the following QoS parameters associated with the Flow Description.
 One of the following:

-a) In the case that the AF takes the role of TSN AF which is a 5GC NF, TSC Assistance Container: describes the traffic characteristics (burst arrival time, periodicity, survival time and Flow direction) needed for TSCAI determination (as described in clause 5.27 of TS 23.501 [2]); or
+a) In the case that the AF takes the role of TSN AF, which is a 5GC NF, TSC Assistance Container information (Burst Arrival Time, Periodicity, Survival Time and Flow Direction) describing the traffic characteristics and needed for TSCAI determination (as described in clause 5.27 of TS 23.501 [2]); or

-b) In the case that the AF belongs to a third party: burst arrival time, flow direction, periodicity, survival time and time domain.
+b) In the case that the AF is not the TSN AF: TSC Assistance Container information.

-- QoS information, i.e. priority, maximum Burst Size, 5GS Requested delay and Maximum Flow Bitrate.
+- The AF provides the QoS information, i.e. priority, maximum Burst Size, Requested 5GS delay and Maximum Flow Bit Rate.

 The PCF performs Session binding using the DS-TT port MAC address or UE IP address.

-The PCF generates a PCC Rule with service data flow filter (including IP Packet Filter set as in clause 5.7.6.2 of TS 23.501 [2]) or Ethernet Packet Filter set as in clause 5.7.6.3 of TS 23.501 [2]) derived from the Flow Descriptions provided by the AF, the mapped 5QI, ARP, GBR and MBR and the associated TSC Assistance Container as received from the AF.
+The PCF generates a PCC Rule with service data flow filter (including IP Packet Filter set as in clause 5.7.6.2 of TS 23.501 [2] or Ethernet Packet Filter set as in clause 5.7.6.3 of TS 23.501 [2]) derived from the Flow Descriptions provided by the AF, the mapped 5QI, ARP, GBR and MBR, and the associated TSC Assistance Container as received from the TSN AF or TSCTSF.

-The PCF derives the 5QI value as defined in clause 5.27.3 of TS 23.501 [2], the PCF derives the GBR using the Maximum Flow Bitrate provided by the AF.
+The PCF derives the 5QI value as defined in clause 5.27.3 of TS 23.501 [2], the PCF derives the GBR using the Maximum Flow Bit Rate provided by the AF.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

 If the PCF gets informed about Policy Control Request Triggers relevant for the AF session, the PCF shall inform the AF about it as defined in clause 6.1.3.18.